 We voluntarily provide discount coupons through certain cooperative websites or through public distributions during our marketing activities.
-These coupons are not related to prior purchases, and can only be utilized in conjunction with subsequent purchases on our platforms.
+These coupons are not related to prior purchases, and can only be utilized in conjunction with subsequent purchases on our platform.
 These discount coupons are recorded as reduction of revenues at the time of use.

-Prior to 2015, we had a membership reward program wherein our customers earn one point for each Renminbi spent on our platforms.
+Prior to 2015, we had a membership reward program wherein our customers earn one point for each Renminbi spent on our Vipshop Online Platform.
 Membership reward points can be either exchanged into coupons to be used in connection with subsequent purchases, or exchanged into free gifts.
 The expiry dates of these reward points vary based on different individual promotional programs, while the coupons expire three months after redemption.
 We accrued liabilities for the estimated value of the points earned and expected to be redeemed, which are based on all outstanding reward points related to prior purchases at the end of each reporting period prior to 2014, as we did not have sufficient historical data to reasonably estimate the usage rate of these reward points.
 Starting from 2014, we derecognize the deferred revenue liability and recognize revenue based on an estimated breakage rate as we have sufficient historical data to reasonably estimate the usage rate of these reward points.
 All reward points expired as of December 31, 2015.

-On January 1, 2015, we introduced a new membership reward program, or the 2015 Reward Program, under which we grant Weipin Coin to customers when they purchase goods from vip.com platform, with one Weipin Coin granted for two Renminbi spent on purchases.
+On January 1, 2015, we introduced a new membership reward program, or the 2015 Reward Program, under which we grant Weipin Coin to customers when they purchase goods from vip.com portals, with up to two Weipin Coins granted for two Renminbi spent on purchases, depending on the applicable membership class.
 Weipin Coin can either be redeemed into coupons to be applied on subsequent purchases, or directly offset against payments for subsequent purchases.
 We accrued liabilities for the estimated value of the Weipin Coins released for redemption, which was based on all outstanding reward points related to prior purchases at the end of each reporting period, as we do not have sufficient historical data to reasonably estimate the usage rate of these new reward points.

 These liabilities reflect our management's best estimate of the cost of future redemptions.
-These liabilities reflect our management's best estimate of the cost of future redemptions.
-As of December 31, 2013, 2014 and 2015, we recorded deferred revenue related to reward points earned from prior purchases of RMB113.8 million, RMB171.2 million and RMB87.0 million (US\$13.4 million), respectively.
+As of December 31, 2014, 2015 and 2016, we recorded deferred revenue related to reward points earned from prior purchases of RMB171.2 million, RMB87.0 million and RMB171.6 million (US\$16.9 million), respectively.

 We do not charge any membership fees to our registered members.
-New members who register on our platforms or existing members who introduce new members to us are granted free Weipin Coins, which can be used to offset against payments for future purchases.
+New members who register on our Vipshop Online Platform or existing members who introduce new members to us are granted free Weipin Coins, which can be used to offset against payments for future purchases.
 These Weipin Coins are not related to prior purchases and are recorded as reduction of revenues at the time of use.